cbaez2/Portfolio-Immunization-Engine/README.md

 - Allows general asset–liability cashflow structures.
 - Recalculates asset cashflows required to re-immunize the portfolio under changes in interest rate `i_n` and time `t_n`, and reports the resulting surplus at `i_n`.
 - Computes a **finite interval of solvency** directly from the surplus function.
+-
+## Assumptions and Scope

+This project operates under the classical assumptions of immunization theory:

+- The yield curve is assumed to be **flat**.
+- Only **parallel shifts** in the yield curve are permitted.
+- All computations are performed within a **deterministic** framework.

+The asset cashflows produced by the engine are **theoretical constructs** and may not correspond to securities that exist or are tradable in real markets.
+Accordingly, this project should be viewed as an exercise in **theoretical financial mathematics**, rather than a practical portfolio construction tool.

 ---